ONSdigital/csvcubed/external-docs/docs/quick-start/designing-csv.md

 # Designing a CSV

+## A transcribed audio screencast convering the contents of this page

+<iframe src="https://share.descript.com/embed/SJiVPSziEkw" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+## Pre-requisites to follow along

+csvcubed must be installed in order to proceed, please go back to [installation](installation.md).

+## How csvcubed interprets a CSV

 csvcubed needs to understand how your statistical data is structured in order to make it more machine readable.
-There are two ways that you can do this with csvcubed:

-* Using the [configuration by convention approach](../guides/configuration/convention.md) - you start out with a [standard CSV data shape](../guides/shape-data.md#standard-shape) with conventional column titles and fill it out with your data.
+There are two ways that you can do this with csvcubed, we are covering the [configuration by convention approach](../guides/configuration/convention.md) in this quick-start.
+Configuration by convention requires a [standard CSV data shape](../guides/shape-data.md#standard-shape) with conventional column titles and fill it out with your data which is explained briefly below.
-* Using the [explicit configuration approach](../guides/configuration/qube-config.md) - you write a JSON configuration file which tells csvcubed exactly how to interpret your data.

-This quick start will use the [configuration by convention approach](../guides/configuration/convention.md) to help you generate a CSV-W cube.
-We assume that you already have a working [installation of csvcubed](./installation.md).

 ## Structuring your data